Developing revolutionary mitochondrial-targeted therapeutics

 Cell Icon

-MTRX enters cells and accumulates inside the mitochondria
+mtH2SD enters cells and partitions to the mitochondria

 Mitochondria Symbol